As Russian shells fall, a race to get children with cancer out of Ukraine

 “I know you are next to her.
 That makes me feel calmer,” he said.

-It was dark and raining when the train pulled into Kielce station, greeted by dozens of uniformed police, Red Cross volunteers and medics with bright headlamps.
+It was dark and raining when the train pulled into Kielce station, greeted by dozens of uniformed police officers, Red Cross volunteers and medics with bright headlamps.
 Some of the families looked startled as they were all whisked onto another bus and driven to the outskirts of town.

 It was close to midnight when Besidovska and Yevheniia finally sat at one of the three tables in the Unicorn Clinic’s noisy lobby.
 A triage team of five people crowded around.
 A nurse checked Yevheniia’s pulse and temperature.
-They poured over her medical records, which had already been translated into English by a network of Ukrainian- and Russian-speaking doctors in the United States.
+They pored over her medical records, which had already been translated into English by a network of Ukrainian- and Russian-speaking doctors in the United States.

 Katarzyna Kononczuk, a volunteer physician from Bialystok, Poland, asked about the girl’s first tumor, the remission, the MRI scan that showed a recurrence.